 The Tax Act makes significant changes to the U.S. federal income tax rules for taxation of individuals and corporations, generally effective for taxable years beginning after December 31, 2017.
 Most of the changes applicable to individuals are temporary and would apply only to taxable years beginning after December 31, 2017 and before January 1, 2026.
-In particular for individuals, the Tax Act establishes for taxable years beginning after December 31, 2017 and before January 1, 2026 a 20% deduction for "qualified publicly traded partnership income" within the meaning of Section 199A(e)(5) of the Code.
-Qualified publicly traded partnership income includes the Fund's income effectively connected with the Fund's trade or business, but does not include certain investment income.
-In light of the very recent enactment of the new rules regarding such deduction, the lack of guidance interpreting such rules, and the expected character of the income of the Fund, it is unclear whether any of the Fund's income will be eligible for the deduction.
+In particular for individuals, the Tax Act establishes for taxable years beginning after December 31, 2017 and before January 1, 2026 a 20% deduction for "qualified publicly traded partnership income" within the meaning of new Section 199A(e)(5) of the Code.
+In general, "qualified publicly traded partnership income" for this purpose is an item of income, gain, deduction or loss that is effectively connected with a United States trade or business and includable income for the year, but does not include certain investment income.
+It is currently not expected that the Fund's income will be eligible for such deduction because, as discussed below, although the matter is not free from doubt, the Fund believes that the activities directly conducted by the Fund will not result in the Fund being engaged in a trade or business within the United States.
 Potential investors should consult their tax advisors regarding the availability of such deduction for their allocable share of the Fund's items of income, gain, deduction and loss.